 Photos and Artifacts

-Ervín Bloch with his son Jiří Bloch and his daughter Heda Blochová, Prague 1925.
-Photo courtesy of Margolius Family Archive, not to be used without prior copyright holder's permission.
+Ervín Bloch with his son Jiří Bloch and his daughter Heda Blochová, Prague, 1925.
+Credit: Courtesy of Margolius Family Archive.

-Rudolf Margolius and Heda Blochová, wedding photograph, Prague, April 1939.
-Photo courtesy of Margolius Family Archive, not to be used without prior copyright holder's permission.
+Rudolf and Heda Margolius, wedding photograph, Prague, April 1939.
+Credit: Courtesy of Margolius Family Archive.

-Heda Margolius on vacation in Krkonoše Mountains, 1950.
-Photo courtesy of Margolius Family Archive, not to be used without prior copyright holder's permission.
+Heda Margolius on vacation in the Krkonoše Mountains, 1950.
+Credit: Courtesy of Margolius Family Archive.

-A Jewish policeman and a German soldier direct pedestrian traffic across the main street dividing the two parts of the Lodz ghetto, approximately 1940-1941.
+A Jewish policeman and a German soldier direct pedestrian traffic across the main street dividing the two parts of the Lodz ghetto, ca. 1940-1941.
 Later, a wooden footbridge was built over the street to allow the streetcar route to remain in the Aryan sector.
 The German sign at the ghetto entrance reads, "Jewish residential area.
-Entrance is forbidden".
-Source: USHMM, courtesy of Zydowski Instytut Historyczny Instytut Naukowo-Badawczy (Public Domain)
+Entrance is forbidden."
+Credit: USHMM, courtesy of Zydowski Instytut Historyczny Instytut Naukowo-Badawczy.

 Heda Margolius Kovaly spent most of her life in Prague.
 She was born there in 1919, shortly after the collapse of the Habsburg Empire, and grew up in a democratic Czechoslovakia.
 In 1939 she witnessed the German takeover of Prague and, after surviving the Lodz ghetto and Nazi camps, returned to her native city in 1945.
 Five years later, she saw her idealistic husband Rudolf, another Holocaust survivor, fall victim to Stalinist terror and endured harassment and persecution at the hands of the Communists.
 After spending many years with her second husband in the United States, she finally returned to Prague, where she died in 2010.